 - Biopsy: A bone marrow biopsy is the only sure way to find out whether too many plasma cells are present in your bone marrow.
 There are two ways your doctor can obtain bone marrow for testing.
 Some people will have both procedures during the same visit:

 - Bone marrow aspiration: The doctor uses a hollow needle to remove samples of bone marrow.

 - Bone marrow biopsy: The doctor uses a hollow needle to remove a small piece of bone and bone marrow.

-- Cytogenetic analysis of your multiple myeloma: The team of doctors will characterize your multiple myeloma at the genetic level to further assess the risk category of your disease (i.e., standard vs. high-risk multiple myeloma).
+- Cytogenetic analysis of your multiple myeloma: The team of doctors will examine your multiple myeloma at the genetic level to further assess the risk category of your disease.

-Roswell Park continually adds advanced technology to its toolkit to provide fast, early and accurate multiple myeloma detection and diagnosis.
-Roswell Park is the only provider in Western New York offering a full in-house molecular pathology service, which speeds diagnosis and helps avoid delays in beginning treatment.
+Roswell Park continually adds advanced technology to its toolkit to provide fast, early and accurate detection and diagnosis of multiple myeloma.
+We’re the only provider in Western New York offering a full in-house molecular pathology service, which speeds diagnosis and helps avoid delays in beginning treatment.

 Clinical trials are studies of new and promising ways to detect, prevent or treat cancer.
 They generate information that can improve cancer care.

 At Roswell Park, you may be offered the chance to participate in a clinical trial of a new way of diagnosing or monitoring your disease.
 (You may also be offered the opportunity to take part in clinical trials for treating your disease.)
 Please visit our Clinical Trials page for information about current trials.)
 We will always explain in detail, and in writing, the reason for these additional tests, and the research questions we hope they will answer.
 You may choose not to participate.
 The medical care (other than the trial itself) you receive from us will be the same whether or not you enroll in a clinical trial.